Leclerc says he was 'not good enough' after crash

 Victory for Leclerc at the Austrian Grand Prix two weeks ago, which ended a run of seven races without a win, had pointed to a potential change in momentum.
 The Monegasque driver looked well set to build on that in France, but pushed too hard at Turn 11 to leave him further adrift than at any time this season.

-Ferrari team principal Mattia Binotto offered his support to Leclerc after the race.
+Ferrari team principal Mattia Binotto offered his support to Leclerc after the race and said his team would look to react by dominating in Hungary.

 "It was a genuine mistake of Charles which may happen and does not take off how good he is as a driver, he is a fantastic driver," said Binotto.